Inner moon

 In astronomy, an inner moon or inner natural satellite is a natural satellite following a prograde, low-inclination orbit inwards of the large satellites of the parent planet.
 They are generally thought to have been formed in situ at the same time as the coalescence of the original planet.
 Neptune's moons are an exception, as they are likely reaggregates of the pieces of the original bodies, which were disrupted after the capture of the large moon Triton.
 Inner satellites are distinguished from other regular satellites by their proximity to the parent planet, their short orbital periods (usually under a day), their low mass, small size, and irregular shapes.

+A similar and related term is ring moon, for moons that dynamically interact with a planet's rings.
+Many inner moons are also ring moons.

 Discovery

-Thirty-four inner satellites are currently known, found orbiting around all four of the giant planets (Jupiter, Saturn, Uranus and Neptune).
+Thirty-five inner satellites are currently known, found orbiting around all four of the giant planets (Jupiter, Saturn, Uranus and Neptune).
 Because of their small size, and glare from the nearby planet, they can be very difficult to observe from Earth.
 Some, such as Pan and Daphnis at Saturn, have only ever been observed by spacecraft.

 The first inner satellite to be observed was Amalthea, discovered by E. E. Barnard in 1892.
 Next were the Saturnian moons Epimetheus and Janus, observed in 1966.
 These two moons share the same orbit, and the resulting confusion over their status was not resolved until the Voyager 1 flyby in 1980.
-Most of the remaining inner satellites were discovered by spacecraft Voyager 1 and Voyager 2 during their flybys of Jupiter (1979), Saturn (1980), Uranus (1986) and Neptune (1989).
+Most of the remaining inner satellites were discovered by spacecraft Voyager 1 and Voyager 2 during their flybys of Jupiter (1979), Saturn (1980/1981), Uranus (1986) and Neptune (1989).

 In more recent years, further inner satellites have been found orbiting Saturn (by the Cassini spacecraft from 2005 to 2009), Uranus (by the Hubble Space Telescope in 2003 and the James Webb Space Telescope in 2025), and Neptune (by Hubble in 2013).